Grieving Together

 - A tradition of Mourning -

-Conversation between Andreea Vlăduț, Zamfira Ludovica Mureșan, Filip Veronica, Filip Sanfira and Filip Victoria on the ritual of mourning.
+A Conversation between Andreea Vlăduț, Zamfira Ludovica Mureșan, Filip Veronica, Filip Sanfira and Filip Victoria on the ritual of mourning.

 Original Audio Language: RO